isomerpages/moe-anchorgreenpri/pages/Discipline Philosophy and School Rules.md

 <br>- Slip-ons are not allowed
 <br><strong><u>Name Tag</u></strong>
 <br>- Name tag should be ironed / sewn on the left side of the school uniform
-and PE T-shirt and above the school logo</p>
+and PE T-shirt and above the school logo
 </td>
 </tr>
 <tr>